tomalaforge/angular-exercice/README.md

 ######You will have to

-1. Refactor this working exemple of a dasboard containing multiple cards (teachers, students)
+1. Refactor this working exemple of a dasboard containing multiple cards (teachers, students, ...)
 2. Implement the **City** card.

 ######Constraints:

 - You **must** keep **CardComponent** and **ListItemComponent**
-- **NgFor** directive must be declare inside **CardComponent**
+- **NgFor** directive must be declare and stay inside **CardComponent**
 - No **NgIf** or **NgSwitch** inside **CardComponent**
 - CSS: prefer not to use **::ng-deep**, find a better way

 ### Submitting your work

 1. Fork the project
+2. clone it
+3. npm install
+4. ng serve
-2. Work On it
+5. ...Work On it
+6. Commit your work
-3. Submit a PR
+7. Submit a PR that I will review and other dev can review.